top of page

 4. Manage Stress in a Realistic Way

-Your body doesn’t distinguish between emotional, physical, or mental stress - it reacts the same way.
+Your body doesn't distinguish between emotional, physical, and mental stress - it reacts the same way to all of it.
+Slowing down isn't indulgent; it's strategic.

 What NOT to Do (This Matters More Than You Think)

-If your body feels like it’s resisting weight loss, it’s often because it’s under stress - not because you’re doing too little.
+If your body feels like it's resisting weight loss, it's often not because you're doing too little.
+It's because you're under too much stress, and your approach is adding to it.

 A More Effective Mindset for Menopause Weight Loss